-All school admissions are co-ordinated and managed by the child's Local Authority; therefore the school is not in a position to directly offer parents / carers a place.
+All school admissions are co-ordinated and managed by the Local Authority; therefore the school is not in a position to directly offer parents / carers a place.
 Having said this, in general the following principles apply:

-- 1. The pupil has a Statement of Special Educational Need or an education health care plan (EHCP) - 2.
+- 1. The pupil has an education health care plan (EHCP) which includes a learning disability. - 2.
 Special school education rather than mainstream can best meet the pupil's needs. - 3.
 Resources are available to meet the pupil's needs. - 4.
 The pupil wants to come to the school. - 5.
 The parents agree to the school's policies and/or its philosophy / ethos - 6.
 A place is available in the school. - 7.
-The school offers a placement which is appropriate for the pupil and is the nearest available to their home. - 8.
-The placement has been agreed by the school and the Local Authority.

-- 9. If the pupil's medical needs cannot be met within existing resources the appropriate staffing is to be agreed and arranged within the appropriate authorities before the child is admitted. - 10.
+The school offers a placement which is appropriate for the pupil and in most cases is the nearest available to their home. - 8.
+The placement has been agreed by the school and the Local Authority. - 9.
+If the pupil's medical needs or behavioural needs cannot be met within existing resources the appropriate resourcing is to be agreed and arranged within the appropriate authorities before the child is admitted. - 10.
 The school will be given accurate information about the pupil's medical, academic and social needs to build up a 'pen-picture' of the child's need.
 This will ensure that any placement offered will be appropriate, both for the individual pupil and for other pupils already at the school.
-Sensitive information is handled with care.
+Sensitive information is handled with care and within the expectations of the GDPR (data protection).